 The Ritz-Carlton, Budapest- Booking

 I booked a 2-night stay with the AAA Bed & Breakfast rate for 335 EUR a night.
-What makes the AAA rates interesting for this hotel are how consistently available they are throughout the hotel’s calendar.
+What makes the AAA rate interesting for this hotel is how consistently available they are throughout the hotel’s calendar.
 The standard AAA rate is 320 EUR a night, but that is without breakfast.
 The next rate is the AAA Bed & Breakfast, which is just 15 EUR more per night.
 Regardless if you’re booking solo, or have 3 guests total, the price is still 335 EUR.
 Thus, you can get a lot more value with the AAA Breakfast rate if you’re traveling with others.

 Without AAA, the hotel can cost around 400-500 EUR a night, so you can be saving hundreds just by being a AAA member.
 The stars just aligned with me and my parents’ situation, and since the Ritz-Carlton brand typically don’t offer free breakfast to elites, we’re getting a lot of value out of this cash booking.
 I have no clue why there’s a special AAA rate for this specific Ritz in Budapest, but we’d be happy to take advantage of it any day!